Plantar Fasciitis – What Is It and How Can We Treat It?

 How can I treat it?

 There are several treatment options out there including trying orthopaedic footwear and sole inserts, using a TENS machine, acupuncture, physiotherapy and generally trying to stay off your feet for 20-30 minutes a day until the pain begins to subside.
+One of the most effective drug-free therapies for P.F. is the use of Shockwave treatment – if your therapist doesn’t offer Shockwave then ask them to talk to us about how we can help.
 All treatments should be discussed with your doctor and a correct diagnosis should be reached before self-treating at home.

 1. Determine the location for the electrodes: